 First, about the Whip Maker's Cord.
 It is an awesome material and I highly recommend everyone or anyone that is into making whips try it out, however it has its quirks.
 For instance the black cord is a very tightly woven cord with absolutely no stretch to it all, as compared to all of the other colors of this cord which are a little more loose.
 When making a whip with this material the difference in the black cord from all the rest becomes more noticeable.
 As you're plaiting and pulling everything tight the black cord will look and seem the same as all the rest of the colors of this cord however once the whip has been waxed you may notice that the other colors of this cord seem to stick up slightly as you run your fingers over the whip.
 If you use just black for the overlay and different colors for the bellies then coming out of the wax the whip may have some subtle bends in it that don't seem straighten out when the whip is laying naturally.
 That being said said the one I have with a black overlay seams to crack better and more loudly then an identical one with a red overlay.
 I have also made a small snake with using almost only the black cord and it is very springy.
 At some point I plan to make a 6 foot whip using my method and only the black cord to test this a little further.
 All of that being said, its hard to plait too tight using the other colors of the Whip Maker's Cord but easy to plait too tight with specifically the black cord.

 This design for a whip is still a little new and I'm still learning.
 With that in mind I have been spending more time practicing whip cracking and have been beating up the whips I have made this way to test the design.
 The whips are holding up well but there is one thing I should definitely mention.
 With heavy cracking the falls made of the Whip Maker's Cord wear out a little quickly.
 Right now in a park nearby there are two crackers of mine that disappeared off the end of my whip.
 I then had to trim the frayed end of the fall, melt it, and attach a new cracker.
 These things crack great but if you want something sturdy then a 550 fall is going to be the way to go, there is just more material there to take the abuse.
+I have also found that tying a not right where the cracker attaches helps.
 Also if you mostly practice over grass, it may be a good idea to choose colors that hide the dirt and grass stains.